ArthurBerte/test_Jobsite/README.md

 # test_Jobsite
-This is a repo that I created to comply with a QE test sent to me by Jobsite.
+This is a repo that I created to comply with a QE test sent to me by Jobsity.

 # How to run the project
 Follow these steps in order to install and run this automation: